BrenPatF/brenpatf.github.io/_posts/2025-06-29-coupons_caps_functions.md

 We analysed the performance characteristics of each method using [Dimensional Performance Benchmarking of SQL](http://aprogrammerwrites.eu/?p=2012), supported by Excel graphs and statistical functions for curve-fitting.

-As with earlier articles - [Shortest Path Analysis of Large Networks by SQL and PL/SQL](https://brenpatf.github.io/2022/08/07/shortest-path-analysis-of-large-networks-by-sql-and-plsql.html) and [OPICO 1: Algorithms for Item Sequence Generation](https://brenpatf.github.io/2024/06/30/opico-1_algorithms-for-generation.html)) - we showed how combining SQL for set-based operations with PL/SQL for fine-grained control can yield better performance in solving algorithmic problems.
+As with earlier articles - [Shortest Path Analysis of Large Networks by SQL and PL/SQL](https://brenpatf.github.io/2022/08/07/shortest-path-analysis-of-large-networks-by-sql-and-plsql.html) and [OPICO 6: Mixed SQL and PL/SQL Methods for Item/Category Optimization](https://brenpatf.github.io/2024/08/04/opico-6_mixed_sql_plsql_for_itemcategory_optimization.html) - we showed how combining SQL for set-based operations with PL/SQL for fine-grained control can yield better performance in solving algorithmic problems.

 All three methods were unit tested using [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html).
 We also included a variant of one of the methods with a bug to demonstrate regression testing.